Is This What Dads Do?

 Tuesday, April 24, 2012

 This is an actual text message from my daughter.
 It arrived on my phone at exactly 7:40PM.
-At exactly 7:40 PM, I was in a gym working out.
+I was in a gym working out.
 As readers of my blog know, I despise people that bring their cell phones in the workout area of the gym, so it goes without saying that my cell phone was securely stowed in my locker.
 I finished my workout at 8:10PM and walked out to my car.
 Before I started my car, I checked my phone for any messages.
 This is what I read:

 “Hey Dad, I want to make cupcakes for my friend’s birthday tomorrow.
 Do we have stuff here?
 Or if not, can you buy it?
 Thank you.”